givewith/lighthouse-bot/README.md

 # Givewith Lighthouse Bot

-This repo contains scripts that will Givewith uses to programmatically run a Lighthouse audits.
+This repo contains scripts that Givewith uses to programmatically run Lighthouse audits.
 It supports testing authenticated pages, which can be configured by specifying a `login_url`, `username`, and `password` in the config object.
 If specified, the script will first login to the specified URL with the username and password, then run the Lighthouse audit on the page URL. if `login_url` is omitted, the Lighthouse audit will run on `page_url` without any login process.
 Configuration is specified via "profiles", set in the config object.
 See below.